localStorage property allows you to access a

 Document's origin; the stored data is saved across browser sessions.

 localStorage has no expiration time, data stored in

-sessionStorage gets cleared when the browsing session ends—that is, when the browser is closed.
+sessionStorage gets cleared when the page session ends — that is, when the page is closed.

 Note: Please refer to the Using the Web Storage API article for a full example.

 |HTML Living Standard

 All browsers have varying capacity levels for both

 sessionStorage.
 Here is a detailed rundown of all the storage capacities for various browsers.